CUQI-DTU/CUQIpy/README.md

 ```

 ### Required Dependencies
-Requirements of cuqipy are listed in `requirements.txt` and can be installed via conda by
+Requirements of cuqipy are listed in `cuqipy/requirements.txt` and can be installed via conda by (while in `cuqipy` directory)
 ```{r, engine='bash', count_lines}
 conda install --file requirements.txt
 ```